Enregistrement public au Théâtre Le Palace

-Enregistrement public au Théâtre Le Palace is the first live album by Serge Gainsbourg, released in 1980.
+Enregistrement public au Théâtre Le Palace, also known as Gainsbourg…et Caetera, is the first live album by Serge Gainsbourg, released in 1980.
 It was reissued in 1987 on CD, but with half the tracks removed.
 In 2006, a new release titled Gainsbourg... et cætera - Enregistrement public au Théâtre Le Palace featured the complete concert for the first time.
 The album exhibits his then reggae-influenced style.

+Pitchfork noted about it in its review, "The album is less about Gainsbourg’s insouciance than Collins’ spectral keyboards and Sticky Thompson’s meticulous percussion."

 Track listing

 All tracks composed by Serge Gainsbourg; except where noted.